Are You Up Or Down, Pt 3c - No. 86

 AFFIRMATION:

-“I am a fulfilled and liberated home-maker.”
+“I am a pillar builder!”

 Love from NANCY CAMPBELL